 How Much is an Interior Designer's Salary?

-According to the Bureau of Labor Statistics, the average wage for interior designers in 2014 was around $50,000.
+According to the Bureau of Labor Statistics, the average salary for interior designers is around $60,340.

-However, as is true of all industries, level of experience, formal educational training, certification as well as geographical and local demographic factors all play a key role in determining how much each individual interior designer may get paid.
-So if you work as an interior designer with clients in a more metropolitan area for example, you can expect to make closer to $100,000 per year, whereas designers in more rural parts of the world will likely make closer to the industry average mentioned above.
+However, as is true of all industries, level of experience, formal educational training, certification, and geographical and local demographic factors all play a key role in determining how much each individual interior designer may get paid.
+So, if you work as an interior designer with clients in a more metropolitan area for example, you could expect to make more than the average salary, while someone working in a more rural area with less demand for interior design may earn less.

 Not only that, the specific type of interior design work you do will have an impact on your salary as well.
-For example, interior designers who work in the architecture and engineering industry specifically have the highest annual median wage according to the BLS’s research.
+For example, interior designers who work in the architecture and engineering industry specifically have the highest annual median wage according to the BLS’s research, earning an average of $63,210 per year.

 Learn more about where interior designers make the most money across different sectors of the industry.

-No you do not.
-While some colleges and universities offer full, 4-year long undergraduate degree programs in the field of interior design, by no means are designers required to invest that much time and money into formal training in order to get started.
+While some colleges and universities offer full, 4-year long undergraduate degree programs in the field of interior design, these programs are by no means the only options available to help you prepare to become an interior designer.

-For students of NYIAD, courses can be completed online and from anywhere in the world as long as students have access to the internet and some extra time they can devote to their studies.
+For NYIAD students, courses can be completed online and from anywhere in the world as long as students have access to the internet and some extra time they can devote to their studies.
 As soon as students enroll, they receive an email from the school with login information and a link where they can click to login to the online learning center and begin studying.

 The course itself includes video, audio, and text lessons that can be reviewed at the student’s preferred pace.
 At the end of each unit, our students also complete a project that is then submitted to the school and evaluated by our network of interior design mentors.
-Without having to spend four years in school and tens of thousands of dollars, our course allows students to become certified, employable, well-trained designers in less than a year.
+In less than a year, students can prepare to take their first steps toward becoming professional interior designers!

 Read a full outline of NYIAD's interior design course curriculum.